 realWorldHeight of the camera:

-This function will return the height of the user or 0 if not available.
+This getter will return the height of the user or 0 if it's not available.

 Note that the user height depends on the type of reference space you chose to your experience.
 Reference space type

 viewer (for example) will deliver what you defined as a height compensation in the XR Session Manager.

 When entering XR you might want to duplicate the Non-XR camera's position and use it as the base position of the XR Camera.
 To do that you will need to find the absolute transformation of the old camera and apply it to the new one.
 Babylon allows you to do that with a single function of the XR Camera:

 // if scene.activeCamera is still the non-VR camera:xrCamera.setTransformationFromNonVRCamera();// Otherwise, provide the non-vr camera to copy the transformation from:xrCamera.setTransformationFromNonVRCamera(otherCamera);// If you want XR to also reset the XR Reference space, set the 2nd variable to true:xrCamera.setTransformationFromNonVRCamera(otherCamera, true);